astronomer/docs/learn/debugging-dags.md

 To get the most out of this guide, you should have an understanding of:

 - Basic Airflow concepts.
-See [Get started with Airflow tutorial](get-started-with-airflow.md).
+See [Get started with Apache Airflow® tutorial](get-started-with-airflow.md).
 - Basic knowledge of Airflow DAGs.
-See [Introduction to Airflow DAGs](dags.md).
+See [Introduction to Apache Airflow® DAGs](dags.md).

 ## General Apache Airflow® debugging approach

 To give yourself the best possible chance of fixing a bug in Airflow, contextualize the issue by asking yourself the following questions:

 - Is the problem with Airflow, or is it with an external system connected to Airflow?
 Test if the action can be completed in the external system without using Airflow.
-- What is the state of your [Airflow components](airflow-components.md)?
+- What is the state of your [Apache Airflow® components](airflow-components.md)?
 Inspect the logs of each component and restart your Airflow environment if necessary.
 - Does Airflow have access to all relevant files?
 This is especially relevant when running Airflow in Docker or when using the [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview).
-- Are your [Airflow connections](connections.md) set up correctly with correct credentials?
+- Are your [Apache Airflow® connections](connections.md) set up correctly with correct credentials?
 See [Troubleshooting connections](#troubleshooting-connections).
 - Is the issue with all DAGs, or is it isolated to one DAG?
 - Can you collect the relevant logs?
-For more information on log location and configuration, see the [Airflow logging](logging.md) guide.
+For more information on log location and configuration, see the [Apache Airflow® logging](logging.md) guide.
 - Which versions of Airflow and Airflow providers are you using?
-Make sure that you're using the correct version of the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).
+Make sure that you're using the correct version of the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).
 - Can you reproduce the problem in a new local Airflow instance using the [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview)?

 Answering these questions will help you narrow down what kind of issue you're dealing with and inform your next steps.